-Social media posts
+Social media

-Social media can be a great tool to spread the word about IDPwD in your community.
-We have provided a few suggested posts to get you started.
-Make sure you tag @idpwd on Facebook and Twitter, or use the suggested hashtag #idpwd.
+Social media is a great way to join the conversation and help spread the word about IDPwD in your community.
+We have provided a few suggested posts to get you started, but feel free to adapt these to suit your event or community and incorporate your chosen theme.